"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 lokki-bouge-cedric-tassan6.png

-My name is Cédric Tassan, 47 years old.
+My name is Cédric Tassan, I'm 47 years old.
 I'm married with two children, and I live in the south of France, in Saint-Pierre-sur-Mer.
 I'm an engineer by training, but I've never practised...
 I set up my own publishing company, Véthopo, in 2005.
 We produce mountain biking, climbing and road bike guidebooks.

 lokki-bouge-cedric-tassan2.png

-"What I'm looking for is an encounter".
+"What I'm looking for is encounters"

 Are you always alone on your adventures?

-"In Tajikistan, I found myself faced with colossal difficulties".
+" In Tajikistan, I found myself confronted with colossal difficulties"

 lokki-bouge-cedric-tassan4.png

-Yes...
-In Tajikistan, it was totally different, even if I used the same method to create my itinerary.
+Yes...In Tajikistan, it was totally different, even though I used the same method to create my route.
 I found myself confronted with colossal difficulties, where being on a bike was almost heresy.

 There were no paths, only blocks the size of cars, sometimes smaller, to cross for days on end...

-It turned into a real test of resilience, where I had to **imperatively work on myself **and accept that I no longer had a choice.
+This turned into a real test of resilience, where I had to **imperatively work on myself **and accept that I no longer had a choice.

-"In adventure, mental strength is essential".
+" In adventure, mental strength is essential"

 lokki-bouge-cedric-tassan5.png